 The first step included carpentry, as some of the siding and trim needed to be replaced.
 What remained was a badly peeling exterior with the presence of lead.
 This required more than our typical scraping and sanding to prep the surface properly.
 When lead paint is present, our crew follows strict RRP protocols, which include covering the ground and any greenery within 10 feet of the surface to collect and safely dispose of chips, the crew wearing gloves, Tyvek suits, and respirators to ensure that they were not exposed to any lead dust, and doorways and windows masked off from the inside of the house to be certain that no dust leaks inside.
 Done properly, it is a time-consuming process that requires meticulous care to keep the homeowner, neighbors, and our crew free from lead exposure.
 At Catchlight, all of our foremen are lead-safe trained and certified.

-Once the sanding and scraping was complete, the crew repaired any remaining damage and spot-primed the bare wood with an oil primer tinted to match the final color of the house.
-Areas that required attention were caulked, moving methodically around the house, one side at a time.
+Once the sanding and scraping were complete, the crew repaired any remaining damage and spot-primed the bare wood with an oil primer tinted to match the final color of the house.
+Areas that required attention were caulked, moving methodically around the house exterior, one side at a time.

 The last and most immediately noticeable step in the process is applying paint.
-A large home with unique details, two crew members devoted two days to painting the six dormers on the third floor, while the foreman painted the eaves and bold trim around the bay windows with Benjamin Moore’s Concord Ivory, a soft shade of yellow despite its name.
+A large Victorian house with unique details, two crew members devoted two days to paint the six dormers on the third floor, while the foreman painted the eaves and bold trim around the bay windows with Benjamin Moore’s Concord Ivory, a soft shade of yellow despite its name.
 Then, work began on the siding, painting it a rich Chrome Green.
-The porch ceilings were finished in Whipple Blue along with lattice work below the deck in Rockport Gray, and a shed in the backyard was painted to match the house.
-The final piece of the project, we painted a contrasting accent color (Classic Burgundy) on the trim and doors.
+The porch ceilings were finished in Whipple Blue along with latticework below the deck in Rockport Gray, and a shed in the backyard was painted to match the house.
+For the final piece of the project, we painted a contrasting accent color (Classic Burgundy) on the trim and doors.

 Our crew’s expertise transformed the exterior of this house from one that was peeling and in a state of disrepair to a proud historic home painted a resplendent green and yellow with red detailing.